EHR Implementation: Key Benefits & Potential Challenges

 Benefits of Electronic Health Records

-When it comes to the pros of EHRs, it depends on who you ask.
+The benefits of EHR implementation depend on whom you ask.
 So, we divided all the benefits based on how Electronic Health Records are useful for healthcare organization workers and their patients.

-As far as healthcare organizations are concerned, there are many benefits related to their operation.
-But the most common benefits of Electronic Health Records include the ones connected with:
+There are many ways that EHRs benefit the work within healthcare organizations.
+But the most common advantages of Electronic Health Records include the ones connected with:

 • Productivity of health workers